 Things used in this guide

 This guide may be completed within any environment in which you have access to the ThingWorx Foundation server.
+This guide is based on the Extension SDK version 8.3.

 This includes the hosted evaluation server as well as downloadable trials.
 You can use either Gradle or Ant to build your ThingWorx Extension Project.